jmjuanes/readl/README.md

 - `line`: a `string` with the read line.
 - `index`: an `integer` with the line number.
 The line counter starts in 1.

 You can break the loop at a particular line by making the callback function return `false`.

+### readl.setChunk(value)

+Set the default chunk size.
+Default is 1024.

+## readl.setEndl(value)

+Set the default end-line character.
+Default is `0x0a`

 ## License